 When you’re injured, your body uses extra protein to rebuild damaged tissue.
 The amino acids glycine, proline and hydroxyproline speed up wound recovery and support joint, bone and tissue damage.

-Good news: Bulletproof Collagen Protein has all three.
+Good news: Bulletproof Collagen Peptides have all three.
 For extra nourishment when you need it most, shoot for 1 gram of protein per pound of bodyweight a day total, with approximately 20 grams coming from hydrolyzed collagen protein.

 What about collagen and protein intake?

-On its own, collagen protein powder is not a complete protein.
+On its own, collagen peptides powder is not a complete protein.
 It’s missing one essential amino acid that would make it complete: tryptophan.